ROHITBANI/Binary_classification/README.md

+## Project Overview:
+This project focuses on binary classification of rice grains into two varieties: Cammeo and Osmancik.
+The dataset consists of 3,810 rice grains, each characterized by 7 morphological features extracted from images using computer vision techniques.
+The goal is to build a machine learning model that can accurately classify rice grains based on these features.

 Binary classification
 ## In this project, I have completed the following tasks:
 1. Examine a dataset containing measurements derived from images of two species of Turkish rice.